-Anglo-Saxon Craft Activities - Living Like An Anglo-Saxon
+Anglo-Saxon Craft Activities for Kids - Living Like An Anglo-Saxon

-In 410AD the Romans had conquered Britain but their Empire was struggling and soon the Roman Army abandoned Britain and left it's people to fend for themselves.
+In 410AD the Romans had conquered Britain but their Empire was struggling.
+Soon the Roman Army abandoned Britain and left it's people to fend for themselves.
 This was perfect for the Anglo-Saxon tribes who sailed across the North Sea, invaded Britain and settled in Kent (the Jutes), East Anglia (the Angles) and Wessex, Essex, Sussex and Middlesex (the Saxons).